top of page

 I have a friend who is intellectually disabled, If I am unable to help her can a lawyer?

 I have a friend who is intellectually disabled.
-She reads at about a second-grade level.
 If I am unable to help her can a lawyer?

 The question does not appear to be about whether the person is physically capable but whether the person has the mental competence to make decisions in their own best interest, If an adult (meaning over the age of 19 years in British Columbia, Canada) is not able to care for themselves eg to not be able to make decisions on their own without help, then there are several options available in British Columbia for another adult to make decisions for their care and benefit.